 As in the atmosphere, there is a presence of moisture and tiny particles of dust and various similar materials present in the atmosphere, and when the light passes through them, scattering occurs.

 Wavelength is the major component on which the degree of scattering is dependent, and it mainly corresponds to the colour of the light.

 To use the gradations in colour and to define and suggest distance, the one that is described in aerial perspective in art.

 To make sense of depth in the painting and the effects of space that are imitated which would make the objects look more pale, blue or hazy.

 It is a kind of pictorial technique and because of this, the depth of space can also be marked and it can be marked by the progressive gradation of colour and the contours that are gradually softened.
 And it is applied majorly to the landscape.

-The studies of aerial perspective in art were started by Leonardo da Vinci, he started it when it was discovered that air is not a completely transparent medium, and when the distance is increased from the point of observation.
+Leonardo da Vinci started the studies of aerial perspective in art, he started it when it was discovered that air is not a completely transparent medium, and when the distance is increased from the point of observation.